DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ‘Unfunded mentors’ are mentors who are registered with other providers.

-Providers can view the names and email addresses of ‘unfunded mentors’ assigned to ECTs who they are funded to train.
-Providers can then give appropriate access to learning platforms.
+Providers can view the names and email addresses of ‘unfunded mentors’ assigned to ECTs who they are funded to train and give appropriate access to learning platforms.

 ```
  GET /api/v3/unfunded-mentors/ecf